bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:30 PM CT, April 08</p>
+<p class="updated_time"> Latest data: 01:59 PM CT, April 08</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 70°, which is 23° **warmer** than yesterday.
+Today's high is 71°, which is 23° **warmer** than yesterday.
 Tomorrow is expected to be 8° **warmer** than today.

 Currently:

-- 66°
+- 67°
-- Breezy
+- Breezy and Mostly Clear
-- 44% humidity
+- 42% humidity
-- 16 mph wind
+- 17 mph wind
-- 0% cloud cover
+- 30% cloud cover
 - 32 AQI 🟩
 - 0.07 inches of rain expected in the next 48 hours